jose-da-s/jasper-server-os/jasperserver/scripts/linux/readme.txt

 Install from the binary installer.

-The steps described are applicable to a JasperReports Server instance that has been installed using the binary installer (jasperreports-server-<ver>-linux-<cpu>-installer.run).
+The steps described are applicable to a Jasper Server OS instance that has been installed using the binary installer (jasperreports-server-<ver>-linux-<cpu>-installer.run).

 It is assumed that the installation was carried out using the "bundled/bundled" options.
 This means